What is reconstruction?

-I’ve had reconstruction but I don’t want to do nipple surgery, what can I do?
+I’ve had reconstruction but I don’t want to do further nipple surgery, what can I do?

 Reconstruction of the nipple usually takes place several months after breast reconstruction to allow proper positioning.
-After this time, some women choose not to undergo further surgery.
+After the healing time of breast reconstruction has passed, some women choose not to undergo further surgery.
 In this case, there are natural-looking silicone nipples that can be used directly on the skin or on a partial or full breast prosthesis to provide a natural look.

 Why might I need a breast prosthesis after reconstruction?

 Some women find a significant difference in size between breasts following reconstruction and will wear a partial breast prosthesis to restore natural balance and symmetry.
-A difference in size may occur due to weight gain/loss, weight changes during pregnancy, aging changes in the body, or may be the case following original reconstructive surgery.
+A difference in size may occur due to weight gain/loss after reconstruction, weight/breast size changes during pregnancy, aging changes in the body, or may be the case directly following the original reconstructive surgery.

 What questions are important to ask my doctor before surgery?